 Growing hot peppers in containers requires support, especially if you’re keeping your plant in a windy spot.
 Simply poke a stick near the main stem and tie the plant to it

 If your plant is flowering too early, deadhead the flowers; it is important.
 This will direct the plant’s energy into growing and becoming healthy.

 Like tomatoes, pepper plants are self-fertile, and you don’t need to do anything.

 Pests and Diseases

 Aphids are the biggest enemy of pepper plants, so keep an eye on them.
-Also, in dry and hot weather spider can affect the plant.
-Other pests to look at are cutworms, hornworms and flea beetles.
-Common diseases are rot, mildew and bacterial spot.
+Also, in dry and hot weather, spiders can affect the plant.
+Other pests to look at while growing hot peppers are cutworms, hornworms, and flea beetles.
+Common diseases are rot, mildew, and bacterial spot.